Neural defects (Spina Bifida)

 - Growth hormone deficiency resulting in short stature people which is common in Spina bifida

 - An allergic reaction to latex can be life threatening.
-(Latex is a natural rubber used in medical gloves, some types of elastic, balloons, and many other common items).

 The defect varies in severity from a mere failure of the spinous process, to a bony defect with a major aberration in the development of the neural elements.
+Spina bifida can be

-- Spina bifida.occulta
+- Spina bifida occulta

-- Spina bifida cystica
+- Spina bifida cystic

 Spina bifida occulta